SerenityOS/serenity/Ports/README.md

 ### Functions

-The various steps of the port installation process are split into individual Bash functions, some of which can be overridden to provide custom behaviour, like this:
+The various steps of the port installation process are split into individual Bash functions, some of which can be overridden to provide custom behavior, like this:

 ```bash